Are you searching for ways of how to import Brother Embroidery Designs? Let us take you through easy-to-follow step-by-step.

 For this, you can use a USB to connect the two machines.

-When you’re done, remember to save your design to the machine’s storage memory.
+When you’ve finished updating your design, remember to save your design to the machine’s storage memory.
 Failure to do so will result in loss of files.

 Note: Remember not to store one whole folder in this disk.
 Your Brother embroidery machine will not be able to identify that folder.
 You have to copy your designs one after another.
 Also, please remember not to keep any other files here.